 - Inspecting the property for potential dangers.

-Property owners have a duty to keep property in a safe condition.
-That includes approaches to the property, such as ramps, stairs, driveways, parking lots and sidewalks.
+Property owners have a duty to keep a property in a safe condition.
+That includes approaches to the property, such as ramps, stairs, driveways, parking lots, and sidewalks.

 To prove that the property owner breached that duty, you must prove the owner had actual or constructive knowledge of the hazard that caused the injury.